Shah Abdul Hamid

-Early life
+Early life and education

-Hamid was born into a Muslim family in the village of Khalshi of Gobindagonj in Rangpur district, East Bengal, India, now Gaibandha, Bangladesh.
-His father was Hazi Abdul Gafur Shah and Mother Rahima Khatun.
-He was awarded a Bachelor of Arts from Carmichael College of Rangpur in 1920.

-Hamid participated in the Non Co-operation Movement initiated by Desh Bandhu Chitta Ranjan Das.
-In 1927, he obtained a law degree from Calcutta University and began practice at the Court of Gaibandha.
+Shah Abdul Hamid was born in 1900 to Bengali Muslim parents Haji Abdul Ghaffar Shah and Rahima Khatun in the village of Khalshi in Gobindaganj, then part of the Rangpur district of the Bengal Presidency (Now Gaibandha).
+He completed his Bachelor of Arts from Carmichael College, Rangpur in 1920.
+During his student life, Abdul Hamid participated in the Non-cooperation movement initiated by Chittaranjan Das.
+In 1927, he obtained a law degree from the University of Calcutta and began practice at the Court of Gaibandha.

 Professional life

 After completion of his education, he returned to Gaibandha and started working as a sports organizer.
 He was the General Secretary of Gaibandha Town Club.
 He played the pioneer role in founding the Gaibandha College in 1947 of which he became the first Secretary of the Managing Committee.
 He was elected Chairman of the Rangpur School Board in 1949.

 He was actively associated with "Jeorge Coronation Dramatic Club" (now Gibandha Nattya Sangstha) and performed on stage.

 He was Director of the National Bank of Pakistan from 1951 to 1955.